 The LED mounting system is somewhat fragile but allows the light to be rotated up and down.
 The rotating mount cylinder is made from an unthreaded aluminum spacer with a 4-40 screw hole drilled and tapped into the side as a mounting point for the LED circuit board.
 The cylinder is held in place with a C-shaped aluminum holder, the holder was fashioned from flat metal that was bent in a vise, hammered into shape, trimmed with a pair of tin snips, and filed smooth.
 The LED circuit board is mounted behind a white plastic water bottle cap which shields the light from the side of the LEDs.

-The LED circuit board was custom built with press-n-peel film, it can easily be built with a piece of perforated board or prototype PCB material using point-to-point wiring.
-The resistors are mounted on the circuit board, along with the LEDs.
+The LED circuit board was custom built with press-n-peel film, it can also be built with a piece of perforated board or prototype PCB material using point-to-point wiring.
+The resistors are mounted on the circuit board along with the LEDs.
 Be careful not to overheat the LEDs when soldering, LEDs can easily be destroyed by overheating.
 A clip-on heat sink is recommended during soldering.

 All wiring was done with stranded #22 gauge wire and wire nuts.
-Note that the specified solar panel comes with its own built in 1N4001 diode, that will work, but a 1N5818 schottky diode in parallel with the existing diode will produce a smaller voltage drop and thus increase the charging current.
+Note that the specified solar panel comes with its own built in 1N4001 diode, that will work, but a 1N5818 schottky diode in parallel with the existing diode will produce a smaller voltage drop and allow the circuit to charge the battery in lower light.

 The pin jacks can be used to occasionally check the battery voltage.
 Under sunlight the voltage may rise to over 13V and at night, it should not be allowed to go below 11V or the battery life will be shortened.
 A new, fully charged battery will run the light for many hours, so if you put the box in the sun during the day, total discharge should not be a big problem.